Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "You’ve got skills they can use though, right?"

 "Who needs fluency in three languages when we’ve got translators nowadays?"
 Xiù asked.
-"I’m too old and out of practice to be an acrobat or a ballerina, I’m too beat up to be an actress…"
+"I’m too old and out of practice to be an acrobat or a ballerina, I’m too beat up to be an actress..."

 "You could still work in Hollywood.
 Extraterrestrial consultant?
 Tell the movies how to get it right?
 Or, the Global Representative Assembly.
 You’ve got knowledge they could use."

-"Maybe…"
+"Maybe..."

 "And you’re a *great* cook, babe.
 And- oh!
 You could bring Gaoian cuisine to Earth!"

-"Maybe…"
+"Maybe..."

 Allison considered her subdued response, then put a reassuring hand on Xiù’s forearm.
 "Give it time.
 You’ll think of something."

 Xiù nodded and reached over with her left hand to squeeze Allison’s hand, then stood up.
 She swayed as the abrupt motion and her void-damaged lungs combined to make her head spin, and leaned heavily against the wall for a second to recover.
-"Let’s… go see Julian."
+"Let’s... go see Julian."

 "...Okay."